 Emory Cottage is Bob Brown's home in the Emory Village community of Atlanta.
 It might seem strange for a house to have a name, but it's no stranger than a house having a Web site, at least when it's not for sale.
 The name Emory Cottage came from the designer who drew up the final plans.
 The designer and contractor just wanted a shorthand way to refer to the project, but I've spent part of every summer for more than 40 years in a place where houses had names instead of house numbers.
 So, a name for a house was very natural to me.
 The designer suggested "Brown Manor" but that did not seem right.
 Truly, there are manors in Druid Hills, but my house is not one of them.
 I had "cottage" in mind from reading Calvert Vaux, So, we settled on Emory Cottage.

-Sadly, while the houses on Pawley's Island still have names, the new-fangled innovation of house numbers was introduced about the turn of the 21st Century.
+Sadly, while the houses on Pawley's Island still have names, the new-fangled innovation of street numbers was introduced about the turn of the 21st Century.